Leite Lopes Airport

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds from the East (100°) at 4kt.
-Visibility will be excellent at 10+ km.
+Winds from the North (350°) at 5 kt.
+Visibility will be good at 8 km.
 Scattered clouds at 3000 feet.
-Conditions will be suitable for Visual Flight Rules (VFR) operations.
+Marginal VFR conditions - some restrictions for visual flying.

 MVFR